Mochi: Aligning Pre-training and Inference for Efficient Graph Foundation Models via Meta-Learning: Additional Details on Synthetic Experiments

 \paragraph{Goal.} This experiment complements Section~\ref{sec:calibration} by illustrating two structural sources of calibration error in prototype softmax scores and comparing them against post-hoc alternatives.

-\paragraph{Setup.} We evaluate calibration under two embedding geometries designed to isolate the mechanisms identified in Section~\ref{sec:calibration}: \begin{itemize}[leftmargin=*,itemsep=2pt] \item \textbf{Origin-shifted.} All embeddings are translated so that the global centroid lies far from the origin, simulating the half-space concentration discussed in Section~\ref{sec:origin-anchored-failure}.
-This stresses the norm-dependent sharpness effect. \item \textbf{Varying-radius.} Classes are placed at different distances from the origin, so that prototype norms differ substantially across classes.
+\paragraph{Setup.} We evaluate calibration under two embedding geometries designed to isolate the mechanisms identified in Section~\ref{sec:calibration}: \begin{itemize}[leftmargin=*,itemsep=2pt] \item \textbf{Origin-shifted.} All embeddings are translated by a fixed vector $t$, so both queries $z$ and prototypes $p_c$ become $z+t$ and $p_c+t$.
+Expanding the post-translation inner product, $\langle z+t, p_c+t\rangle = \langle z, p_c\rangle + \langle z, t\rangle + \langle t, p_c\rangle + \|t\|^2$, the terms $\langle z, t\rangle$ and $\|t\|^2$ are class-independent and cancel in the softmax, while $\langle t, p_c\rangle$ acts as a class-specific additive bias.
+This stresses bias-induced miscalibration: a single global temperature cannot subtract a different bias per class. \item \textbf{Varying-radius.} Classes are placed at different distances from the origin, so that prototype norms differ substantially across classes.
 This stresses the prototype-norm bias discussed in Section~\ref{sec:calibration}. \end{itemize}

 For each geometry, we generate $n=500$ samples across $C=5$ classes in $\mathbb{R}^{64}$.
 We report: \begin{enumerate}[leftmargin=*,itemsep=2pt] \item Expected Calibration Error (ECE) of prototype softmax probabilities; \item ECE after temperature scaling, with the temperature fitted on the support set; and \item ECE of ridge logistic regression probabilities. \end{enumerate} Reliability diagrams are computed using 15 equally spaced confidence bins, and all results are averaged over 20 random seeds.